-Most people scratch their head when its itchy without realizing they are snapping off the hair follicles.
-That’s why when most people scratch their head; you can find them using a rat-tail comb or some other object.
+Most people scratch their heads when it's itchy without realizing they are snapping off the hair follicles.
+That’s why when most people scratch their heads; you can find them using a rat-tail comb or some other object.
 Using something other than your hands is best because you’re more aware of what you’re doing and don’t want to hurt yourself.
 However, when you use your fingertips, you’re just scratching away at your scalp.

 So next time you have a terrible itch, be mindful of how you scratch your head, so you avoid thinness.

-Great, healthy hair requires a healthy foundation, so it’s not surprising when your scalp doesn’t look or feel healthy, which causes the hair that grows out of your scalps root to not comply and to suffer.
+Great, healthy hair requires a healthy foundation, so it's not surprising when your scalp doesn’t look or feel healthy, which causes the hair that grows out of the root of your scalp to not comply and to suffer.

 You should choose products that are designed to make your hair and scalp stronger, such as using a clarifying shampoo on a regular basis to clear your scalp of all of the build-up from both your products and your body's daily particles of dead skin cells and oils.

 Another great alternative to overcoming blocked hair follicles that lead to breakage and thinning is by detoxing your body.
 Simply, add a whole fresh lemon, squeezed, to water that is just above body temperature.
 It is ideal to drink this upon waking up as it will immediately flush through your digestive tract and eliminate toxins that can usually be present in your scalp.

 Okay, I get it, we all love the sun, but it’s a significant risk when it comes to our sun.